INTEGRATED MANAGEMENT OF THE TERRITORY

-To work on the challenges that rural development represents, strategies must be approached from a multifactorial perspective and with a comprehensive approach.
-Sustainable rural development seeks to ensure the participation of all actors in the process, to achieve the effectiveness and sustainability of the development initiatives proposed.
-They should always be accompanied by a process of social dialogue, so they can be adopted by the actors and developed in the long term.
+Sustainable development is relevant in terms of the conservation of natural resources.
+At AMBIO we believe that in order to work on the challenges presented for rural development, strategies must be approached from a multifactorial vision and with a comprehensive vision, which seeks to ensure the participation of all actors in the territory, accompanied by a process of social dialogue, so that the appropriation of the practices are achieved and developed in the long term.

-In them, territorial, natural, social, political, economic and cultural elements are considered, under the focus of social participation in the design and structuring of the activities that will be carried out in each plot.
+AMBIO has worked for more than two decades with elements of integrated management of the territory, starting with the design of Planes Vivos (small-scale land use plans).
+In them, territorial, natural, social, political, economical and cultural elements are considered, under the approach of social participation in the design and structuring of the activities that will be carried out.

-The work carried out from AMBIO, contributes proactively to compliance with international standards in favor of the environment, sustainable development and conservation, such as the United Nations Sustainable Development Goals, the AICHI Biodiversity Biodiversity Targets and the Bonn Challenge.
+The work carried out at AMBIO contributes to compliance with international standards in favor of the environment, sustainable development and conservation.